viyellareddy/Stats_Data-Analytics/TikTok_Readme.md

 ## Conclusion
 ### Business Insights
 - The analysis shows that there is a statistically significant difference in the average view counts between videos from verified and unverified accounts.
 This suggests there might be fundamental behavioral differences between these two groups of accounts.
-- It would be interesting to investigate the root cause of this behavioral difference.
-For example, do unverified accounts tend to post more clickbait-y videos?
-Or are unverified accounts associated with spam bots that help inflate view counts?

-### Recommendations
-- Investigate further to understand why unverified accounts have higher average view counts.
-- Consider building a regression model to predict view counts based on various features, including verified status.